Battle of Dover Strait (1916): Battle

 The German torpedo boats split into five groups, with each attacking a different section of the shipping in the channel.
 The German 5th Half-Flotilla sailed into the Dover Barrage and soon came into contact with five drifters of the 10th Drifter Division tending the anti-submarine nets and attacked.
 After hearing gunfire, Flirt—the drifters' escort—approached the unidentified vessels and challenged them.
 The boats responded to the British signal with a similar signal.
 Confused, Flirt's commander decided that the approaching vessels were Allied destroyers and that drifters had been attacked by a submarine.
-An open boat was also launched from Flirt to rescue survivors from the sinking drifters.
+An open boat was launched from Flirt to rescue survivors from the sinking drifters.
 The German boats attacked the destroyer, surprising the crew.
 Outnumbered, Flirt tried to ram one of the German boats; after a brief engagement it was sunk by gunfire and torpedoes.
 After sinking Flirt, the Germans continued the attack on the barrage, sinking two drifters each from the 8th and 16th Drifter Divisions.
-Six drifters were sunk and three others damaged, as well as the trawler H. E. Straud, before the Fifth Half-Flotilla withdrew.
+Six drifters were sunk and three others damaged, as well as the trawler H. E. Straud, before the 5th Half-Flotilla withdrew.